 Support at Home Service

-The Support at Home Service was launched in October 2013 and incorporates the Home Safety Service, Crisis Care, Reablement, Domiciliary Care, Apetito frozen meals and the new Dementia Home Support Team.
+The Support at Home Service was launched in 2012 and incorporates the Home Safety Service, Crisis Care, Re Ablement, Domiciliary Care and Apetito frozen meals.

 Home Safety Service

-Personal care for service users with complex needs or palliative care.
+Personal care for service users with complex needs or palliative care/end of life care.

 Frozen meals delivered to the service user's door.